 Remove the O-ring (28) so that you can check the blocking device.
-Perform a visual inspection of the blocking device to find out whether the blocking sleeve is still guided within the solenoid housing (1.1) when the air gap 's' is smaller than the maximum air gap $s{max} + 0.2$ mm.
-Check that the blocking sleeve easily moves in the bore of the solenoid housing (1.1) when you repeatedly actuate the hand release (14).
+Perform a visual inspection of the blocking device to find out whether the blocking sleeve is still guided within the solenoid housing (1.1) when the air gap 's' is smaller than the max. air gap smax + 0.2 mm.
+Check that the blocking sleeve easily moves in the bore of the solenoid housing (1.1) when you 106 switching repeatedly actuate the hand release (14). operations Blocking device or Attention! once a year Make sure that the mounting screws of the spring-applied double-disc brake are completely tightened when you perform this check.
+If the max. air gap smax + 0.2 mm (see Technical Specifications for max. air gap smax) is exceeded and the blocking sleeve is not locked, it is no longer possible to release the brake.